 International students from nearly 100 countries choose graduate study at Virginia Tech.
 In addition to the items on the new student checklist, international students must prepare for immigration to the U.S., take an immigration orientation online, and submit certain documentation.
 Here are the steps to take after you receive acceptance to a Virginia Tech graduate program .

 International students who have been accepted into a graduate program at the Blacksburg campus must supply the following documents before an I-20 or DS-2019 form can be issued so you can apply for F-1 or J-1 visa status.
 Students accepted for the National Capital Region must contact NCR for assistance.

-You can submit these documents with your admissions application or any time before the deadlines of June 1 for fall admission or November 1 for spring admission:
+You can submit these documents after the department recommended you for admission by the Graduate School and before the deadlines of June 1 for fall admission or November 1 for spring admission:

 - Proof of having sufficient funds to cover educational and living expenses for the first year.
 See our Financial Requirements page for details.